JRC1995/Abstractive-Summarization/README.md

 it can be in a format which can be used by tensorflow's sparse_softmax_cross_entropy_with_logits() for loss calculation.

-Think of one hot encoding.
-This transformation is kind of like that.
+This transformation will be like one hot encoding, but somewhat different.

-All the words in the vocab_limit are like classes in this context.
+Instead of being precisely one hot encoded the output will be transformed such that it will contain the list of indices which would have been 'one' if it was one hot encoded.

-However, instead of being precisely one hot encoded the output will be transformed such that it will contain the list of indexes which would have been 'one' if it was one hot encoded.
+Each word in vocab_limit will be considered as different classes here.

 ```python